AmberSahdev/Open-Interface/README.md

 </picture>

 ### Operate Your Computer Using LLMs
-#### Complete Tedious Everyday-tasks with One Command
+#### Complete Tedious Everyday-Tasks with No Effort

 Open Interface can
+- Think for itself.
 - Simulate keyboard and mouse input.
 - Take user requests through text or voice.
-- Make calls to LLMs (GPT-4V) with your request and a screenshot of the current state of your computer.
+- Figure out how to execute user requests by sending the request and a current screenshot to a LLM backend (GPT-4V).
-- Execute the steps received on your behalf to operate your computer, periodically sending back a screenshot of the updated state.
+- Automatically execute the steps received from the LLM to operate your computer, periodically sending back a screenshot of the updated state.

 [![Github All Releases](https://img.shields.io/github/downloads/AmberSahdev/Open-Interface/total.svg)]()